Hashimoto’s symptoms can vary drastically from person to person.

 - C reactive protein (CRP)

 - Thyroid antibodies and other antibody levels

-The elevation of these markers (while not specific) indicate dysfunction in the body and may make the symptoms of Hashimoto's worse.
+The elevation of these markers (while not specific) indicates dysfunction in the body and may make the symptoms of Hashimoto’s worse.

 Now let’s discuss how these two component changes and alter the progression of the symptoms of Hashimoto’s over time…